Tiresias: Blindness and gift of prophecy

-The mythographic compendium Bibliotheke, lists different stories about the possible cause of Tiresias' blindness.
+The mythographic compendium Bibliotheke, lists different stories about the possible cause of Tiresias's blindness.
 One legend says he was "blinded by the gods because he revealed their secrets to men".
-While Pherecydes and Callimachus' fifth hymn, The Baths of Pallas, provided a different story—"the youthful Tiresias" was blinded by Athena after he came to sate his thirst at the bubbling spring, where Athena and her favourite attendant, the nymph Chariclo (mother of Tiresias) were enjoying a "cool plunge in the fair-flowing spring of Hippocrene on Mount Helicon".
-Pherecydes, in particular, finishes the story with Tiresias' mother Chariclo begging Athena to undo the curse, but she "could not do so".
+While Pherecydes and Callimachus's fifth hymn, The Baths of Pallas, provided a different story—"the youthful Tiresias" was blinded by Athena after he came to sate his thirst at the bubbling spring, where Athena and her favourite attendant, the nymph Chariclo (mother of Tiresias) were enjoying a "cool plunge in the fair-flowing spring of Hippocrene on Mount Helicon".
+Pherecydes, in particular, finishes the story with Tiresias's mother Chariclo begging Athena to undo the curse, but she "could not do so".
 Instead, Athena "cleansed his ears", giving him the ability to understand birdsong (gift of augury), and granted him a staff of cornel-wood, "wherewith he walked like those who see".
 (Note: The latter version, readable as a doublet of the Actaeon mytheme, was preferred by the English poets Tennyson and even Swinburne.)
 In the version retold by Callimachus, Athena cried out in anger at the sight of Tiresias, and his eyes were "quenched in darkness".
 After Chariclo "reproached the goddess with blinding her son, Athena explained that she had not done so, but that the laws of the gods inflicted the penalty of blindness on anyone who beheld an immortal without his or her consent."
 To give Tiresias solace in his grief, Athena "promised to bestow on him the gifts of prophecy and divination, long life, and after death the retention of his mental powers undimmed" by the underworld.
-(Note: James George Frazer remarks that Callimachus' account "probably followed Pherecydes".)
+(Note: James George Frazer remarks that Callimachus's account "probably followed Pherecydes".)